- Details

 1. Trio Sonatas (1705)

 Vivaldi wrote these sonatas for two violins and “continuo”, typically a harpsichord or an organ.
-But for high-quality automatic renditions, we must use instruments that are pleasant with commonly available technology.
+For high-quality automatic renditions, we must use instruments that are pleasant with commonly available technology.
 Current favourites are pianos, harpsichords, harps, guitar and flutes.
-The present adaptations are built with a flute, a piano and a harpsichord.
+The present standard adaptations are built with flutes, a piano and a harpsichord.

 La stravaganza [literally 'Extravagance' or 'Eccentricity'] concerts were written in 1712–1713.
-They were first published in 1716 in Amsterdam and were dedicated to Venetian nobleman Vettor Delfino, who had been a violin student of Vivaldi's.
-The concertos were originally scored for solo violin, strings, and basso continuo, but for our virtual instruments, we made these changes: the dominant section is performed by either flutes, guitars or trumpets.
-The remaining scores in the 440 Hz sections are performed by a modern piano, and the 432 Hz versions are performed by a clavichord.
+They were first published in 1716 in Amsterdam and were dedicated to Venetian nobleman Vettor Delfino, who had been a violin student of Vivaldi.
+The concertos were originally scored for solo violin, strings, and basso continuo.
+For our standard instruments, we made these changes: the dominant section is performed by either flutes, guitars or trumpets.
+The remaining are performed by a modern piano.

 3. Early Concerts